• Target level of study

 Know-how and skills

-- Interpretation of results in line with ENT prescription,
+- Interpretation of results in conjunction with the ENT prescription.

--Selecting the right hearing aid for the patient's type of hearing loss and lifestyle;
+-Selection of the device best suited to the patient's type of hearing loss and lifestyle;

--Precise adjustment of the hearing aid (digital settings, calibration).
+-Precise adjustment of the device (digital settings, calibration).

 -Successive adjustments after the adaptation phase.